 Collagen VI–related disorders.

 Ullrich congenital muscular dystrophy.
 Serum CK levels are typically normal or slightly elevated.
 The necessary test to reach a final diagnosis is a muscle biopsy for collagen VI immunostaining.
-This is usually abnormal in Ullrich congenital muscular dystrophy (Camacho Vanegas et al 2001); however, the changes in some patients with COL6A gene mutations can be subtle and limited to the basal lamina (Ishikawa et al 2002; 77).
+This is usually abnormal in Ullrich congenital muscular dystrophy (28); however, the changes in some patients with COL6A gene mutations can be subtle and limited to the basal lamina (88).
 Patients with completely absent protein tend to be more severely affected.

-The identification of the causative mutation in 1 of the 3 COL6 genes will eventually confirm the diagnosis at the molecular level.
+The identification of the causative mutation in one of the three COL6 genes will eventually confirm the diagnosis at the molecular level.

 Laminin alpha 2-deficient congenital muscular dystrophy type 1A.
 Supportive clinical features are the presence of the classical white matter brain changes and a mild demyelinating peripheral motor neuropathy.
 Serum CK levels are typically elevated (more than 10 times normal values).
 A muscle biopsy is necessary to look at laminin alpha2 chain expression; this protein is also expressed in skin.
 The identification of the causative mutation in LAMA2 will be necessary to confirm the diagnosis.